runtimeverification/rv-android/examples/SimpleMediaPlayer/README.md

 --------------
 To generate from scratch the monitoring libraries via rv-monitor, run the following:
 - cd mop_properties
-- rv-monitor Closeable_MultipleClose.rvm
-- rv-monitor GetSystemService.rvm
+- rv-monitor SetOnPreparedListener.rvm
-- cp Closeable_MultipleCloseRuntimeMonitor.java ../src/me/guillaumin/android/osmtracker/monitors/.
-- cp GetSystemServiceRuntimeMonitor.java ../src/me/guillaumin/android/osmtracker/monitors/.
+- cp SetOnPreparedListenerRuntimeMonitor.java ../src/com/example/myapp/.
 - ant debug to build and install as above

 Also, feel free to browse and modify the instrumentation in the "aspects" directory, which defines the instrumentation for the monitoring libraries generated above.